This is how all the threads of my life and career weave together:

 - EWOC: Education, Work, Opportunity, Community – Director & Instructor for Welfare-to-Work Job Training Center.
 Created a soft-skills curriculum to support my students in managing the shift from poverty consciousness to being engaged members of the community.

-- Camp Fire USA & Discovery Museum – Administrative Director for a youth organization providing a variety of education and recreational programs.
+- Camp Fire USA & Discovery Museum – Administrative Director & Event Organizer for a youth organization providing a variety of education and recreational programs.

 - Area Agency on Aging & Volunteer Center of the Redwoods – Administrative support for all programs and events serving elders and volunteers in two counties.